Windows takes minutes to shut down: Complete guide to fix it

 Power, drivers and updates

-Another classic: outdated drivers and firmware that don't release devices in time, or a pending update is blocking the shutdown.
-It's worth stopping by.
+Another classic: outdated drivers and firmware that prevent devices from being unlocked on time, or a pending update blocking the shutdown.
+It's worth checking this out.

 • Windows Update: In Settings > Windows Update, tap “Search for updates" and installs everything available.
 Fixes often arrive. specific shutdown.